 - 1. VOCABULARY EXTENSION: Choose several of the words from the text.
 Use a dictionary or Google's search field (or another search engine) to build up more associations / collocations of each word. - 2.
-INTERNET: Search the Internet and find more information China.
+INTERNET: Search the Internet and find more information on news censorship.
 Share your findings with your class in the next lesson. - 3.
 CHINA WEBSITES: Visit some English language Chinese news websites.
-Write a report on what you thought of the sites.
+Write a report on your impressions.
 Show your reports to your partners in your next class.
 Did you all write about similar things? - 4.
 LETTER: Write a letter to the head of China's Ministry of Information.
-Tell him / her what you think of his / her decision to control the news available to Chinese citizens on the Internet.
+Tell him / her what you think of his / her decision to introduce more regulations to control the news available to Chinese citizens on the Internet.
 Offer advice on what to regulate.
 Read your letter to your classmates in the next lesson.
 Did you all write about similar things?